 - 1. The client sends the following request to the proxy server: GET /house/rooms/kitchen.jpg HTTP/1.1. - 2.
-The proxy server generates an internal error because no servers map to the request (HTTP 404 -File not found). - 3.
+The proxy server generates an internal error because no servers map to the request (HTTP 404 File not found). - 3.
 The error policy is configured to handle HTTP 404 responses, so it sends a request to the error page application to retrieve error content to send to the client.
 The request URI and HTTP response code are included as query parameters in the request to the error page application.
 If the configured error page application URI is /ErrorPageApp/ErrorPage, then the request URI to the error page application is: /ErrorPageApp/ErrorPage?responseCode=404&uri=/house/rooms/kitchen.jpg.
 The query parameters "responseCode" and "uri" are sent to the error page application by default. - 4.
-The proxy server returns an HTTP 404 response with content from the error page application.
+The proxy server returns the response code and the content that the error page application returned.
+The error page application can also be set up to return the response code that is passed in the responseCode query parameter.